Thursday, August 15, 2013

 What are we doing wrong?

 Why are predictions of technological advancement so often wrong?
 Why can't we predict where breakthroughs are going to come from?
-Often, we'll predict something could never happen, only to be laughably wrong later.
+Often, we'll predict something could never happen, only to be laughably wrong later."A rocket will never be able to leave the Earth's atmosphere." -The New York Times, January 13, 1920

 "That the automobile has practically reached the limit of its development is suggested by the fact that during the past year no improvements of a radical nature have been introduced." -Scientific American, January 2, 1909.